-If I see farther, it is because I stand I the shoulders of giants. - Academicat
+If I see farther, it is because I stand on the shoulders of giants. - Academicat

 Patiently waiting for turn at Cat TV.

 Bye-Bye Birdies: Sending The Kids Away to College - Tenured Radical - The Chronicle of Higher Education: “many faculty see behavior in students (particularly absenteeism, lateness, disorganization and requests for special arrangements) as irresponsible, lazy, dishonest and immature, when in fact students are living, and making decisions, in ways that make complete sense to them and to their parents.
 So without further ado, here are things you can do as a parent to make your kid a strong and independent college student."In short, don’t be helicopter parents!
 (In fairness, K-12 practices do seem to encourage this but college is not Grade 13.)

 A cat with the right idea.
 Good night!